 Clarksdale is a medium-sized city located in the state of Mississippi.
 With a population of 16,847 people and five constituent neighborhoods, Clarksdale is the 23rd largest community in Mississippi.

-Clarksdale is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Clarksdale is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Clarksdale is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Clarksdale who work in office and administrative support (11.60%), teaching (11.10%), and sales jobs (8.59%).
+There are especially a lot of people living in Clarksdale who work in office and administrative support (11.86%), teaching (11.53%), and food service (8.77%).

 Clarksdale is a very ethnically-diverse city.
 The people who call Clarksdale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clarksdale residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Clarksdale include Irish, Italian, German, and Scots-Irish.

 The most common language spoken in Clarksdale is English.
 Other important languages spoken here include Chinese and Arabic.